Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 How to Choose a Dehumidifier for Your Home

 Selecting the right dehumidifier is based on a few key details about your home and the way you want your dehumidifier to perform.
-Start by getting the square footage of the space you want to dehumidify.
-Then look for a dehumidifier which is rated for that square footage plus the relative humidity found in your area.
-Sizing tables on most manufacturer’s websites will help you to choose a good fit.
-How to reduce high humidity in-house is a question that can be answered by reviewing the options available at your local hardware store.
-There are two basic ways to dehumidify your home:
+Start by getting the square footage of the space or room you want to dehumidify.
+Then, look for a dehumidifier which is rated for that square footage plus the relative humidity found in your house.
+There are three basic types of humidifiers to choose between for removing moisture from your home:

-Refrigerant dehumidifiers.
 These work by condensing moisture in the air into water with cold evaporator coils that collect and store condensed water.
-Using a compressor, these dehumidifiers tend to be more bulky and heavier than the competition.
+Using a compressor, these dehumidifiers tend to be bulkier and heavier than the competition.
 Additionally, they don’t perform as well at colder temperatures and consume more energy than their counterparts.

-Desiccant dehumidifiers.
-Using drying agents like silica gel, desiccant humidifiers pull moisture out of the air by forcing air through water-absorbing gel packs.
+Using drying agents like silica gel, desiccant dehumidifiers pull moisture out of the air by forcing it through water-absorbing gel packs.
 These systems are typically less heavy and quieter than the refrigerant types, and one big benefit is that desiccants work equally well in cold temperatures.
 On the downside, you’ll need to replace the gel packs once they’ve been fully saturated.

-Air conditioning will dehumidify your home.
 Turning on the AC is effectively the same as running a refrigerant dehumidifier.
 If you’ve ever wondered why AC units drip water, it’s because those evaporator coils are doing their job.
-Adjusting the temperature even a few degrees down and closing your windows can help keep the humidity down.
+Adjusting the temperature even a few degrees down and closing your windows can help reduce the humidity in your house.

 If solving your moisture problem is something you’d like to do inexpensively, rock salt may be your answer.
-Because rock salt is “hygroscopic” it absorbs moisture from the air.
-If your plan is to pull the humidity out of a damp basement, start with a fifty pound bag of NaCL (sodium chloride) to make your rock salt dehumidifier.
+Because rock salt is hygroscopic it absorbs moisture from the air.
+If your plan is to get rid of the humidity in a damp basement, start with a 50-pound bag of sodium chloride to make your rock salt dehumidifier.
 These can be found at most big box hardware stores.
-While you’re there, you’ll also need 2 five-gallon buckets.
+While you’re there, you’ll also need two 5-gallon buckets.
 Here’s what you’ll need to do next:

 - In one bucket, drill several small holes into the side and bottom of that bucket